 Dr. Idil Gaziulusoy

 I am a lecturer/researcher in the area of design and innovation for sustainability.
 My research is about system innovations and transitions for sustainability and aligning micro, meso and macro-level changes towards the necessary societal transformation.
 I am particularly interested in developing theories and tools/methods to help organisations to actively participate in upcoming systemic changes through developing social, organisational and technological innovations using design thinking, systems thinking, sustainability science and futures inquiry methods.
-Currently, I am the Principal Researcher of Visions, Scenarios and Pathways for Low Carbon Urban Living project at Victorian Eco-Innovation Lab (VEIL) of University of Melbourne, Australia.
+I work as Assistant Professor of Sustainable Design at Aalto University.
 View all posts by Dr. Idil Gaziulusoy